Mandelkind/RepositoryKit/README.md

 Repository Kit is a framework that eases the way of organizing your code.

-It is based on The Repository Pattern, that means that it is to separate the data store modules from your code (such as networking and storage).
+It is based on The Repository Pattern, that means that it is to separate the data store modules from your code (such as networking and local storage).
 It is usually located in the controller, forcing it to do more thing than what it is suposed to (and making it bigger).
 However, now, they have the right and cleaner place to be.

 It consists on three components:
 - Entity: the thing that we need to represent, usually known as an object.
 - Repository: the one that knows how to operate between the entity and a data store.
-- Data store: some place where the data is stored, and brings a way to communicate with it, like a Networking Session or a Core Data Stack.
+- Data store: some place where the data is stored and brings a way to communicate with it, like a Networking Session or a Core Data Stack.

 Moreover, it uses Promises, which is a good way to manage asynchronous code.